Active Self Compassion – what is it?

-In many ways I love that we are building these words into our language and everyday living.
-However, I think it is important that we really understand what they mean, otherwise we run the risk of dismissing them as nonsense, or we can end up thinking we already do them and miss out on the true benefits of their practices.
+In many ways I love that we are building these words into our language and everyday living, however I think it is important that we really understand what they mean.
+Without doing this, we run the risk of dismissing them as nonsense or we can end up thinking we already do them and miss out on the true benefits of their practices.

 One very important part, if not the most important part of ‘self-care’ is practicing ‘active self-compassion’.
 Research suggests that people who use self-compassion have better emotional coping skills.

 In a nutshell self-compassion is actively being kind to ourselves both in how we treat and how we think about ourselves.
 Self-Compassion has been shown to be a powerful way to achieve emotional well-being in our lives.

 Self compassion asks us to actively nurture ourselves, to offer forgiveness when we struggle or make a mistake, and to be kind to ourselves.
 For example, catching our own thoughts of self-critique, such as: “I’m so silly”, “I need to be better”, “what is wrong with me”, offering ourselves a moment to acknowledge the hurt that we feel, and then saying someone like “of course I feel this way” or “of course I made a mistake” – “I’m human and its ok.”
 This act of mindfulness acknowledges the hurt, attends to it, and then offers kind forgiveness to ourselves.